I Believe in Unicorns: Plot

-Davina is a high school freshman from Berkeley.
+Davina is a high school sophomore from Berkeley.
 She lives with and takes care of her mother, who suffers from multiple sclerosis.
 Her father is out of the picture, having abandoned her mother shortly after Davina was born.

 Davina celebrates her 16th birthday by having a picnic at the park with her best friend, Cassidy, who gives her a camera as a birthday present.
 It is there at the park where Davina discovers Sterling, a punk who hangs out with his skateboarder friends at the park's ramp.
 Davina develops a crush on Sterling and takes several photographs of him with her camera.
 Eventually, Sterling crosses paths with Davina and they introduce each other.
-Sterling requests that they meet again the next day at a street corner nearby the park.
+Sterling requests that they meet again the next day at a street corner near the park.
 Davina grants his request.

 Davina and Sterling spend the next day with each other.
 As they get to know each other, Davina learns from Sterling that he and his mother left his father as a result of him beating them.
-Davina and Sterling also confide in each other their mutual desire to be “anywhere but here.”
+Davina and Sterling also confide in each other their mutual desire to be "anywhere but here."
 That night, Sterling takes Davina to his abode, located in a slum.
-There they make out at first, but it gets passionate enough up to the point in which Davina performs fellatio on Sterling.
-Having lost her virginity, Davina throws up and then goes home.
+There they kiss at first, but it gets passionate and Davina performs fellatio on Sterling.
 Davina realizes she has fallen in love with Sterling and confesses in private about her sexual episode to Cassidy.